OmniX: From Unified Panoramic Generation and Perception to Graphics-Ready 3D Scenes: Experiment

-We trained 12 adapter models based on Flux.1-dev for different vision tasks, including: OmniX-Image2Pano, OmniX-Pano2Depth, OmniX-Pano2Normal, OmniX-Pano2Albedo, OmniX-Pano2Roughness, OmniX-Pano2Metallic, and their corresponding OmniX-Fill versions.
-Each of the adapter model consists of two or more LoRAs, depending on the number of inputs and outputs.

-Our method is implemented in PyTorch, trained and evaluated on four Ascend 910B NPUs with batch size of 1.
-All models use the same optimization settings.
-We adopt an AdamW optimizer with learning rate of 1e-4 for training.
+Our method is implemented in PyTorch, trained and evaluated on four NVIDIA L40S GPUs.
+We use the same optimization settings for all tasks.
+Specifically, we adopt an AdamW optimizer with learning rate of 1e-4 for training.
 No learning rate decay strategy is employed.
-For graphics-related applications, we develop based on Blender 4.2 and deploy them on an Nvidia L40S GPU.
+All panoramic images are resized to a resolution of $512\times1024$ for training, using the batch size of 1 for each GPU.

+We trained 12 adapter models based on Flux.1-dev~\cite{flux1dev} for different panoramic vision tasks, including: image-to-panorama generation, panorama perception (distance, normal, albedo, roughness, metallic), and their corresponding masked versions.
+Each of the adapter model consists of two or more LoRAs, depending on the number of input modalities.